-Dave O’Sullivan is a Chartered Physiotherapist and contains a Masters Degree in Strengthening And Conditioning.
-Dave has worked as sports physio with England Rugby Union in the 2019 Rugby World Cup in Japan and with England Rugby League in the 2017 Rugby League World Cup in Australia.
-Dave also has a private practice in Huddersfield where he built it up from scratch to now having a leading clinic with over 10 staff that help people who have failed traditional approaches every single day.
+Dave O’Sullivan is a Chartered Physiotherapist and holds a master’s degree in Strength and Conditioning.
+Dave has worked as sports physio with England Rugby Union in the 2019 Japanese Rugby World Cup and with England Rugby League in the 2017 Australian Rugby League World Cup.
+Dave built his Huddersfield private practice from scratch, creating a leading clinic with over ten members of staff helping patients who have failed traditional approaches every single day.

 Dave O’Sullivan, Private Practice And Sports Physiotherapist

-Dave’s mission is to empower people to restore control through of their body and minds so they can truly live.
+Dave’s mission is to empower people to restore control over their body and mind so they can truly live.
 Dave is achieving this mission personally through his clinic and also through his vision with ProSport Academy.
-Dave’s vision is to support and guide over 1500 therapists in over 50 countries all over the world help millions of people in pain by having the confidence and clarity to help people who have failed traditional approaches.
-This all starts with understanding the ‘WHY’ behind everything you’re doing and having a structured step by step system in place that gives repeatable outcomes and takes the emotion out of the decision making for therapists in private practice and pro sport.
+His vision is to support and guide over 1500 therapists in over 50 countries, helping millions in pain and giving therapists the confidence and clarity to help patients who have failed traditional approaches.
+This all starts with understanding the ‘WHY’ behind every action and having a structured step-by-step system in place that gives repeatable outcomes and takes the emotion out of decision making for therapists in private practice and pro sport.

-To get in touch with Dave and the ProSport Academy team, you can contact us here.
+Get in touch with Dave and the ProSport Academy team here.

 Certificate In Physiology And Health Science, IT, Carlow, Ireland

 BSc (HONS) Physiotherapy – University of Huddersfield, Huddersfield

 MSc Strength And Conditioning – St. Mary’s University, London

 Sports Clubs / Athletes Worked With In The Real World: